-Encroachments crop up on Nahar-E-Panchakki | www.lokmattimes.com
+Encroachments crop up on Nahar-e-Panchakki | www.lokmattimes.com

 The High Court bench itself took cognizance of the petition after the newspapers reported that encroachments had taken place at several places on the historic Nahar-e-Ambari and Nahar-e-Panchakki in the city.
 The court also directed that a plan be drawn up for the protection and conservation of both the nahars.

-A committee was constituted on the petition.
-The committee submitted its report at the end of the inquiry.
-The corporation promised to save the nahars in an affidavit.
-However, the demand for saving the nahars is being expressed by historians as encroachments have been rising while conservation is being neglected.Open in app
+A committee was constituted on the petition and the committee submitted its report at the end of the inquiry.
+The corporation promised to save the canals in an affidavit.
+However, the demand for saving the canal is being expressed by historians as encroachments have been raised on the head while neglecting conservation.Open in app